HistoricTimekeepers Restoration Services and Supplies

 I first tried microscopes in the 1990s when the Russian imports came along.
 They were around $300, while lab grade scopes were over $1000.
 After a year or two I just put it aside and then sold it.

-While 3 scopes may seem like overkill, having the three setups allows me to move freely from one station to another without moving heavy bases and light sources.
+While 4 scopes may seem like overkill, having these setups allows me to move freely from one station to another without moving heavy bases and light sources.
 Like some people have multiple small machine setups based on WW lathes so they do not have to tear down in order to do the various jobs.

 (Above: View of turning through microscope)